argodeep/Coding-Interview-Solutions-DS-Algo/README.md

    - Explantion > 4 + 2 is equal to 6.
 Only 1 pair.
 3. Given two array unsorted array e.g. `[1, 2, 4, 6]` and `[5, 8, 9, 10]`.
    - Output a single array from them in sorted manner.
 E.g. `[1,2,4,5,6,8,9,10]` without using spread operator, array sort & concat mehtod.
+4. Find the index of an value in a sorted array using binary search e.g. `[1, 4, 6, 8, 10, 15, 27]` using recursive function.
+   - Output the index.
+E.g. `6`